 LB Redbridge Early Intervention and Family Support Service (EI&FSS)

 The Redbridge Early Intervention and Family Support Service (EI&FSS) is based in the Children and Families Service and located at Albert Road Children’s Centre.
 The Service can be contacted via Early.Intervention@redbridge.gov.uk.
+A referral for an early help assessment can be made by downloading and completing the referral form below:

 The Service provides a wide range of services including family support, parenting courses, and co-ordination of the Common Assessment Framework (CAF) and Return from Missing Interviews.